Authorization Workflow - Hitachi ID Group Manager

 Note that users are not allowed to approve requests using e-mail, since most mail systems are insecure: plaintext and unauthenticated.
 E-mail is used to invite users to act, rather than as a means for them to perform the required action.

 Workflow is used in Group Manager to approve change requests, to implement approved requests, to certify user access and more.
-A participant in the workflow process is a person who is being asked to complete a task, most commonly change authorization.
+A participant in the workflow process is a person invited to complete a task.

 The Group Manager workflow engine has built-in support for automatic reminders, escalation and delegation, so as to elicit reliable responses from individually-unreliable users: